02-t/02-t/README.md

 Hi I'm 02_t 👋

-I'm an 18 yo computer nerd that likes to make simple apps and upload them here.
+I'm an 18-year-old computer nerd that likes to make simple apps and upload them here.